Precuneus: Function

 The mental imagery concerning the self has been located in the forward part of the precuneus with posterior areas being involved with episodic memory.
 Another area has been linked to visuospatial imagery.
 (It is not though clear how these—and the functions noted below—link with the above three subdivisions.)

-The precuneus plays a role in itch sensations (there are many different types of itch) and their brain processing “‘We can’t [yet] pinpoint what the precuneus does in itch, but it’s uniquely activated with itch and not pain.’”
+The precuneus plays a role in itch sensations (there are many different types of itch) and their brain processing "'We can't [yet] pinpoint what the precuneus does in itch, but it's uniquely activated with itch and not pain.'"

 Self

 Functional imaging has linked the precuneus to the processes involved in self-consciousness, such as reflective self-awareness, that involve rating one's own personality traits compared to those judged of other people.

+Electrical stimulation of the anterior portion can induce an out of body experience.